Joe1363/responsive_table/README.md

-# Resp Tables
+# Responsive Tables

-Resp Table is a lightweight, pure CSS solution for displaying responsive tables using display table.
+Responsive Table is a lightweight, pure CSS solution for displaying responsive tables using display table.

-Resp Table comes in a base version no with additional styling and one with simple styling provided.
+Responsive Table comes in a base version no with additional styling and one with simple styling provided.

 ## Usage